 Other than making it myself, I sometimes buy fully cooked ones from Indian stores.
 These are made by a local cook and taste great if eaten the same day or next.
-Any longer, it dries up and I have to add more ghee to make it soft and pliable before eating.

 I also buy fresh tortillas and pitas from local grocery stores.
 While they do help out from time to time, they don’t feel quite right when paired up with daal or raita.